 The Flor Del Valle Sky Flower is a follow up to the 2014 release that incorporates Casa Fernandez’s AGANORSA medio tiempo tobacco in the filler.

 The Sky Flower is released as a limited run, single vitola in 10 count boxes.

 The Crux du Connoisseur was one of two new regular production cigars from Crux to debut at IPCPR 2015 in New Orleans.
 The Crux boys also announced their first Limited Edition cigar called Limitada PB5 and the addition of Crux Sports.

 The release dates of the new Crux cigars are staggered throughout the fall.

 The newest release from Crowned Heads at IPCPR 2015 was La Imperiosa, which is actually the same blend as the Las Calaveras '14.
 Some of the big differences between the two is that La Imperiosa is a regular production cigar, where the LC'14 was a limited edition, and La Imperiosa is being offered in all new sizes.
 Because LC'14 sold out so fast, most people didn't even get a chance to try one, Crowned Heads decided to remedy that by releasing the cigar again.
 Check…Continue

 In 1995, a company by the name of Maya Selva Cigars entered into the cigar industry and entered in the European market rather than the United States.
-They started out in France, and they started out with a Connecticut release from Honduras titled Flor de Selva.…Continue
+They started out in France, and they started out with a Connecticut release from Honduras titled Flor de Selva.
+Well, it has been 20 years since the cigar was first released and after many…Continue

 McClelland's No. 2015 Virginia Perique Flake is a blend of rich orange and red Virginians with a dose of St. James Perique, to keep it interesting.